Big Tech CEOs ready defenses for U.S. Congress hearing into their growing power

 The high-profile hearing, which will bring together Amazon's Jeff Bezos, Facebook's Mark Zuckerberg, Apple's Tim Cook and Google's Sundar Pichai, will be a key moment in the growing backlash against Big Tech in the United States and is likely to set up a face-off between the executives and skeptical lawmakers from both parties.

-Many tech lobbying groups and industry critics say the hearing is unlikely to address core antitrust issues or bring new information to the table, however.
+Many tech lobbying groups say the hearing is unlikely to address core antitrust issues or bring new information to the table, however.

-Apple is likely to be quizzed about the way it manages its app store after facing criticisms that it presents hurdles to newcomers.
+Apple is likely to be quizzed about the way it manages its app store after facing criticisms it hurts newcomers.
 Apple told Reuters it will argue it does not have controlling market share for apps.
 The iPhone maker views its store as a feature designed to ensure the security and reliability of its phones.

 Apple will address issues such as the approval process for the app store - long a sore point with developers who have said their apps are held up without warning - and allegations it does not share key functions such as data about the phone's location.